 I began studying Russian at school, and got hooked on Russian literature after an early encounter with Gogol’s Nose.
 A degree in Russian and French at Trinity College, Cambridge, including a year studying in Moscow and Minsk, was followed by a brief period translating books on chess theory from Russian.
 After studying for my Masters at the University of Manchester, I was supervised for my PhD by Malcolm Jones at the University of Nottingham, resulting in a thesis on the role of character in the structuring of the narrative of Dostoevsky’s The Idiot.

 I subsequently held a Leverhulme Special (Early-Career) Research Fellowship at the University of Nottingham (2001-3), and also taught at the University of Leeds.
 From 2005-7, I taught nineteenth- and twentieth-century Russian literature and social thought at the University of Toronto, before joining the Russian department at SSEES in September 2007.
-I currently teach an MA course on narratives of imprisonment and exile, and undergraduate courses on Russian thought, Dostoevsky, and Modern Russian Prose Fiction (1917-41).
-I am currently serving on the BASEES committee as secretary, as well as being British representative of the International Dostoevsky Society.
-I am also a member of the editorial board of The Slavonic and East European Review.
+I currently teach MA courses on the 19th century Russian novel and 20th century Russian and East European modernist literature, and undergraduate courses on 19th century Russian thought, Dostoevsky, Russian Literature in Revolution (1917-53), the Making of Modern Russian Culture, and Tales of the Unexpected: the supernatural and fantastic in literature, 1800-1930.
+I have served on the BASEES national committee as secretary, and am British representative of the International Dostoevsky Society.
+I am the Russian and East European section editor for Modern Languages Open, also a member of the editorial board of The Slavonic and East European Review.

 My published work so far has focused on Dostoevsky, in my monograph, Dostoevsky’s ‘The Idiot’ and the Ethical Foundations of Narrative, and a co-edited book of essays, Dostoevsky on the Threshold of Other Worlds.
-I am currently working on a book-length study of Varlam Shalamov’s Kolyma Tales, as well as translations of some of his short stories, and on articles about Shalamov, Dostoevsky, and questions related to narratives of imprisonment and exile.
+I have also published essays on Varlam Shalamov, Vasilii Grossman, and 19th-century Russian prison and exile writing.
+I am currently working on a book-length study of the tradition of Russian labour camp and prison writing, and on further articles about Shalamov, Dostoevsky, and questions related to narratives of imprisonment and exile.

 All the work on this site is by Sarah J. Young and is licensed under a Creative Commons Attribution-NoDerivs 3.0 Unported License, unless otherwise stated.